NikhilSharma03/Okane/README.md

 # Okane

-> A CLI Application to manage your expenses
+> CLI Application to manage your expenses